liam-wiltshire/talks/scaling-laravel/content.md

 # Separation Of Concerns

-- Not just web/db
+- Not just web/DB
  - Separate server to handle queued tasks/cron
 - When you work out your architecture, consider if different components of your platform could be standalone
  - These can then communicate using APIs when required

 ???

-- Story: Magento
+- Story: Magento importer - XML, bleh
 - Separating your platform out onto different servers provides more resources
 - Allows you to scale just the parts of the application that need it
 - Also means that if one part was to go down, it doesn't take everything else down with it
-- On our existing application, we have a separate web server handing the Laravel Queue
+- On our existing application, we have a separate web server handling the Laravel Queue
+ - sending commands to servers, sending abandoned basket emails etc

 ---